Goodspeed Musicals: Goodspeed Musicals

 Goodspeed Musicals was formed in 1959 by a group of concerned citizens after the state of Connecticut had condemned the building.
 The state agreed to sell the building to the group for one dollar, provided they acquire enough funding to restore and maintain it.
 The restoration project took nearly four years, and the Goodspeed Opera House was rededicated on June 8, 1963.
 The first performance in the new opera house was Oh, Lady!
 Lady!
-Under the direction of Michael P. Price from 1968 to 2014, and Michael Gennaro since 2014, Goodspeed Musicals has sent 19 productions to Broadway.
+Under the direction of Michael P. Price from 1968 to 2014, and Michael Gennaro from 2014 to 2020, Goodspeed Musicals sent 19 productions to Broadway.
 Goodspeed productions have won more than a dozen Tony Awards, while Goodspeed Musicals itself has won two special Tonys, one for outstanding contributions to American Musicals and the other for outstanding achievement by a regional theatre.

-In 1984, Goodspeed Musicals added a second performance venue—the Norma Terris Theatre—in nearby Chester, Connecticut.
-While the main stage presents a mixture of revivals and new musicals as part of its 3 production season, The Norma Terris also presents three new musicals each season.
-Several original plays debuted there or at the opera house before going on to Broadway and winning Tony Awards.
+In January 2021, Goodspeed Musicals announced Donna Lynn Hilton as its new artistic director and David Byrd its new managing director.
+In May 2025, Goodspeed Musicals announced Vanessa Logan as its new managing director.

-In addition to the two theaters, Goodspeed Musicals pursues its mission through the Max Showalter Center for Education in Musical Theatre, which offers internships and new writers' residency programs, as well as the Scherer Library of Musical Theatre, which houses the largest musical theatre research facility in the United States.
-Goodspeed Musicals has also built state-of-the-art production facilities including scenery shops, costume shops and a large costume storage facility.
+Goodspeed Musicals also pursues its mission through the Max Showalter Center for Education in Musical Theatre, which offers internships and new writers' residency programs.
+Their Arts Education Collaboration provides art-education programs for underserved Connecticut youth.
+Goodspeed's annual Festival of New Musicals features students from the Hartt School and the Boston Conservatory performing staged readings of new musicals, seminars, a symposium and cabaret performances.
+Each winter, Goodspeed also hosts the Johnny Mercer Foundation Writers Grove, a retreat for theater writers.
 Critic fellows from the Eugene O'Neill Theater Center in Waterford, CT travel to the Goodspeed each summer to practice reviewing full productions.

+Goodspeed Musicals is also home to the Scherer Library of Musical Theatre, which houses the largest musical theatre research facility in the United States.
+They have also built state-of-the-art production facilities including scenery shops, costume shops and a large costume storage facility.
+Goodspeed Costume Rentals houses the premier costume collection on the East Coast.
+More than 250,000 items are available to rent for professional and amateur productions, featuring costumes from Tony-winning Broadway designers such as William Ivey Long, Gregg Barnes, Catherine Zuber, Willa Kim, Florence Klotz, Linda Cho, Anthony Powell, and more.

 Tours of many of the Goodspeed facilities can be scheduled in advance for a small fee.
 Tickets to the opera house or theatre productions should be ordered in advance as most performances in the relatively small theater sell-out quickly.

+Norma Terris Theatre

+In 1984, Goodspeed Musicals added a second performance venue—the Norma Terris Theatre—in nearby Chester, Connecticut, occasionally referred to as the Goodspeed-At-Chester.
+While the main stage presents a mixture of revivals and new musicals as part of its 3 production season, The Norma Terris presents exclusively new musicals each season.
+Several original musicals debuted there or at the opera house before going on to Broadway and winning Tony Awards.